apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/schema-guide.md

 * `required`, if true, makes the field mandatory.
 * `type` specifies the field type, as listed below.

+> You can skip the `label` property.
+If you do, it is inferred from `name`.
+It works pretty well but feel free to specify `label` yourself.

 Other properties vary by type.

 ### Guide to schema field types